RTF-team-overview

 Monthly Webinar

 Stay ahead with our monthly webinars that cover the latest trends, updates, and best practices in networking technology.
 Designed for continuous learning and keeping your skills sharp, these sessions are perfect for all RUCKUS professionals.
+Our webinars qualify eligible Partners to receive Continuing Education (CE) points, an easy and convenient way of extending their RUCKUS certifications!
+More information can be found here.

 Register now